Brazil teen’s death raises virus alert for indigenous groups

 “We have to maintain the villages’ isolation, maintain the communities in quarantine so they aren’t contaminated with the virus and it isn’t disseminated,” Bigonha said by phone from Brazil’s capital, Brasilia.

 Sesai has a sanitary unit in charge of Yanomami territory and is responsible for 28,000 people in 363 villages.
 It has isolated and is monitoring several people who were in contact with the deceased teen, and dispatched COVID-19 tests to the area, according to the unit’s coordinator, Francisco Dias.
-His unit said on social media the cause of death is listed as Severe Acute Respiratory Syndrome.

 Meantime, the youth’s parents are in mourning, according to Kopenawa.